The Ultimate Guide to Pregnancy-Safe Skincare and Aesthetic Treatments

 Lymphatic Drainage Massage

 This gentle massage technique can help reduce puffiness and water retention—common pregnancy discomforts.
 It also promotes relaxation and improved circulation.
-The Ultimate Guide to Pregnancy-Safe Skincare.

 Treatments to Avoid